kristianmandrup/world-flags/README.md

 ## Configuration

-In you asset `application.css` manifest file:
+In your asset `application.css` manifest file:

 ```css
 /*